DiffaAzkhani/task-master/README.md

 ## Overview

-`Task Master` is an educational platform designed to enhance students' understanding across various subjects through interactive quizzes and detailed explanations.
+`Task Master` is an educational platform designed for students who want to understand across various subjects through interactive quizzes and detailed explanations.
 Task Master backend project develop using `Java 8`, `Spring Boot 2.7.16`, and `PostgreSQL`, Task Master following to the `Model-View-Controller (MVC)` design pattern, ensuring a clear separation of concerns between data, user interface, and control logic.

-The platform implements `Role-Based Access Control (RBAC)` to manage user permissions effectively, allowing different levels of access and functionality depending on the user's role, such as user, or administrators.
+The platform implements `Role-Based Access Control (RBAC)` to manage user permissions effectively, allowing different levels of access and functionality depending on the user's role, such as `USER`, or `ADMIN`.
 This ensures a secure and scalable system where each user interacts with the platform according to their specific permissions.

 Task Master provides a wide range of services through its `RESTful API`, which follows REST principles to enable smooth communication between the client and server.
-This architecture supports the platform’s ability to deliver interactive and dynamic educational content, making it a versatile tool for both students and educators.
+This architecture supports the platform’s ability to deliver interactive and dynamic educational content.

 ## Configuration